johan-gorter/sandboxed-javascript-expressions/README.md

 - Custom functionality can be provided using helper functions and objects

 ### Some limitations:
-- String literals must use double quotes (no double quotes or interpolation)
+- String literals must use double quotes (no single quotes or interpolation).
-- Regular expressions cannot use the literal notation
+- Regular expressions cannot use the literal notation.
-- Lambda functions cannot have parameters (see `example-tests.ts` on how to deal with this limitation)
+- Lambda functions cannot have parameters (see `example-tests.ts` on how to deal with this limitation).
 - You cannot access functions on an object's prototype (like `"".substr(1)`).
 This is by design and you can use helper functions to access them.
 - Object literals are not yet supported.
-Support can be added easily if the keys require quotes (JSON style).
+Support can still be added easily if the keys require quotes (JSON style).